jianxyou/commonlit-Readability-competition/README.md

 # commonlit-Readability-competition

-# Introduction
 https://www.kaggle.com/competitions/commonlitreadabilityprize
+First nlp project, learned and familiared with lots of new concepts and tools.

 # My strategy
-i used clrp pretrained model
-https://www.kaggle.com/datasets/maunish/clrp-roberta-base
+Start from a roberta model pre-trained on CommonLit readability dataset on MaskedLanguageModeling task. https://www.kaggle.com/datasets/maunish/clrp-roberta-base

-and then apply the
+and then fine-tuning to the train dataset.

-Finally assembled two models on the

-In the end, my public score is 0.468,rank is 866/3937.
+Submitted with this single model and the public score is 0.468, the final rank is 866/3937.